bruteForceBilly/hyf-m1-hw-automation/index.md

  Do not then also use a `<style>` tag to add additional css to your html in your document.

 -- Make sure you do not have multiple `<h1>` tags in your html.
 Search engines rely on your heading elements to index your page and show it in search results.
 Using multiple `<h1>` tags will make it more difficult for the search engine to determine what the page is about.
-Therefore its is advised to only use one `<h1>` tag per page.
+Therefore it is advised to only use one `<h1>` tag per page.

 #### Resources
 https://www.hobo-web.co.uk/headers/

 ## 10) Use semantic HTML
-When the students have not to used semantic html tags in their markup.
+When no use of semantic html tags.

 ### Explanation
 I've noticed that you could improve your use of semantic html tags.
 Semantic html tags are important as they make your code easier to read and maintain for other developers, as well as easier to index for search engines, giving you better search results!